ConnectedMachineIOX/IOX-nodered-instructions/README.md

-# Node-red-on-iox-for-plc-s
+## Node-red-on-iox-for-plc-s
 #### Prequesites
-    - USB to console port
+    USB to console port
-    - Cisco Router with IOS
+    Cisco Router with IOS
-    - Windows Computer capable of running docker desktop
+    Windows Computer capable of running docker desktop
 ## 0. Configure and Install Local manager on Cisco Router
 ### Instruction were built using IR829 router
 #### 0. Creating a console connection for Router:
-Download and Install Putty at : https://www.puttygen.com/download-putty. create a console connection between your Router and PC:
+Download and Install Putty at: https://www.puttygen.com/download-putty. create a console connection between your Router and PC:
 #### 1. Upgrade to latest/recommended IOS
 For IR839 download latest version of IOS at: https://software.cisco.com/download/home/286287074/type/280805680/release/15.9.3M1  &nbsp;
 Download the driver:         https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers  &nbsp;